Communities

 Define your terms.

-Olin Lathrop‭ wrote about 2 years ago
+Olin Lathrop‭ wrote almost 3 years ago

 You have posted a lot of questions here without defining what your variables mean.
 The E=mc2 equation is well known enough that most people probably understand that E is energy, m is mass, and c is the speed of light.
 However, you don't define terms in more obscure equations either.
 What's "pc", for example?
 Enough with the sloppy science!

-deleted user wrote about 2 years ago · edited about 2 years ago
+deleted user wrote over 2 years ago · edited over 2 years ago

 All of them are common letters.
 Person who have completed Newtonian mechanics, all them will know what they are.
 What they represent.